Odraxs/go-z-v-mail/README.md

 ### data-embedding

 > [!NOTE]
-> All the cmd commas are for a linux based os.
+> All the cmd commands were made from a linux based os.

 - Obtain the data downloaded from [enron_mail](http://www.cs.cmu.edu/~enron/enron_mail_20110402.tgz)
 - Unzip it e.g.
     ```bash
         tar -xvzf enron_mail_20110402.tgz
     ```
-- Enter the file and move it to the project director e.g.
+- Enter the folder and move it to the project directory e.g.
     ```bash
         cd enron_mail_20110402
         mv maildir /path/your_project_path/data-embedding